mattstyles/es6-test/README.md

 ### notes

 All three require `../traceur-compiler/bin/traceur.js`.
+Actually, most of the time `gulp es6` does not need traceur and will instead add the runtime as part of the build - modules sometimes go haywire though.
-With `traceur` included there is no need to add `es6ify.runtime`, however, adding `es6ify.runtime` knackers modules anyway. (version?).
+With `traceur` included there is no need to add `es6ify.runtime`, however, adding `es6ify.runtime` knackers modules anyway, well it knackers requiring `jquery` via `./jq.js`. (version?).